-years since the Act was last revised.
-There now exists a substantial body of legislative action, judicial opinion and academic commentary that explain, interpret and critique the 1961 and 1981 Acts and the Federal Administrative Procedure Act.
-In the past two decades state legislatures, dissatisfied with agency rulemaking and adjudication, have enacted statutes that modify administrative adjudication and rulemaking procedure.
-At the present time the American Bar Association has undertaken a major study of the Federal Administrative Procedure Act and is recommending revision of that act.
-Since some sections of the Model State Administrative Procedure Act are similar to the Federal Act, the ABA study furnishes useful comparisons for the Act.
-The emergence of the Internet, which did not exist at the time of the last revision of the Act, is another event that the Model Administrative Procedure Act must address.
-Finally, since the 1981 Act, approximately thirty states have adopted central panel administrative law judge provisions.
-What has been learned from the experience in those states can be used to improve this Act.
+- 1 Association has undertaken a major study of the Federal Administrative Procedure Act and is - 2 recommending revision of that act.
+Since some sections of the Model State Administrative - 3 Procedure Act are similar to the Federal Act, the ABA study furnishes useful comparisons for - 4 the Act.
+The emergence of the Internet, which did not exist at the time of the last revision of the - 5 Act, is another event that the Model Administrative Procedure Act must address.
+Finally, since - 6 the 1981 Act, approximately thirty states have adopted central panel administrative law judge - 7 provisions.
+What has been learned from the experience in those states can be used to improve - 8 this Act.